Chartering a Yacht in Saint-Jean-Cap-Ferrat, France

 History of Saint-Jean-Cap-Ferrat

-Like all strategic ports lining the Mediterranean, Saint-Jean has a history that has seen it bounced back and forth between the conquering powers stretching back to ancient times.
+The history of this location is fascinating, and understanding it will make visiting even more enjoyable as your roam the streets where it all happened.
 It was first settled by Celto-ligurian tribes, then by the Lombards at the end of the 6th Century.
-The Saracens occupied the region in the 8th century, using it as a pirate base until the 11th Century.
+The Saracens occupied the region in the 8th century, using it as a pirate base until the 11th Century, ahoy me hearties!

 Saint-Jean-Cap-Ferrat was given by treaty to the Dukes of Savoy in 1388, who held on to it for several hundred years and constructed a fort to secure the coastline from invaders.
 The fort could not hold out the Duke of Berwick and the Cap was occupied by the French Army under King Louis XIV in 1706.
 It became part of the Kingdom of Sardinia in 1814 after Napoleon's abdication, but reverted permanently through treaty to become part of France in 1860.

-In the early 1900's Cap-Ferrat became a magnet for the rich and famous.
 King Léopold II of Belgium built several residences and an artificial lake.
 Amongst other luminaries, Béatrice Ephrussi de Rothschild built the Palazzo in 1905, now known as Villa Ephrussi de Rothschild and renowned for its sculpted gardens.
-To this day, Cap-Ferrat continues to attract the super rich and famous.
+To this day, Cap-Ferrat continues to attract the elite, so come and see what brings them from far and wide!

 Things to do in St-Jean-Cap-Ferrat